Hark

 Jilder

-Jilder presents itself as a city above reproach—the last bastion of holy integrity, with its paladins as the ultimate guardians of the sacred in an era of religious uncertainty.
-Yet, beneath this virtuous exterior, secrets and underhanded dealings lurk in the shadows.
+Struggling settlements across the world can call for mercenary clerics and paladins to serve them, offering hope and holy protection.
+However there is an expectation that when they return they will bring with them one or more of the people’s youths to become squires in the city.
+It is sold as a promise of a brighter future, but often they never see their families again.
+Jilder presents itself as a city above reproach, the last bastion of integrity, with its paladins as the ultimate guardians of the sacred in an era of religious uncertainty.
+But beneath its virtuous face, secrets and underhanded dealings shuffle in shadows.
 Not all in Jilder is as righteous as it seems.

 The Twisted Plains